 More information on the GMD4 LEMA can be obtained here.

-For the 2019 growing season, at least half a dozen local landowners have already agreed to allow students to conduct field & soil mapping and install various irrigation technology on their fields for the season; this provides students with actual in the field learning opportunities and exposes the landowners to new irrigation technology and methods that can be used.
+For the 2020 growing season, the Precision Agriculture program shall continue to utilize various technologies across the on-campus fields as well as working with local landowners that have already agreed to allow students to conduct field & soil mapping and install various irrigation technology on their fields for the season.
+This hands-on training provides students with in-field learning opportunities and exposes the landowners to new irrigation technology and methods that can be used moving forward.
 Some local farmers have been working with their program for a few years now, and more are beginning to inquire.